neelkshah/alt-cs/5f_harvard_cs_165/indexing.md

 In an ordered index file, index entries are sorted by search key values.

-> Primary index
->     In a sequentially ordered data file, the index whose search key specifies the sequential order of the file.
+* Primary index: In a sequentially ordered data file, the index whose search key specifies the sequential order of the file.
 For a relation, there can be at most one primary index.

 > The search key and primary key need not be the same.
 For example, primary key could be order_id, but search key could be a timestamp field.

-> Secondary index
->     An index whose search key is different from the sequential ordering of the data file.
+* Secondary index: An index whose search key is different from the sequential ordering of the data file.

 Index files could be dense or sparse.
 A dense index file would consist of entries for each search key value in the data file.
 On the other hand, a sparse index file would contain only a subset of the search key values.
 This reduces the space overhead and makes insertion and deletion easier.
 But it is slower at diresctly locating records as compared to a dense index.